fhsj12138/GSB_Notes/Secular_lending/Data_description.md

 - [Avery](https://sites.google.com/site/neilbhutta/data)
 - HMDA ID matched to FRB's NIC system, FFIEC or TFR Call Reports for each year , also matched to HUD's list of manufactured home and subprime lenders (1993-2005). and FFIEC's list of CRA wholesale and limited purpose institutions , check `hmdadoc2017.pdf`
 - 2017 and before lumped together, afterwards, by year
-- variable charter gives type of institution
+- variable charter gives type of institution, excluded credit union as is non-bank
+- HMDA data prior to 2018, `respondent_id` is lender identifier -- macthed in Avery file under `hmprid`; Lenders rssdid variables under `ENTITYyy`
+- HMDA after 2018, `lei` is lender identifier -- matched in Avery file under `lei`; Lenders rssdid under RSSDyy
+- RSSD: Federal Reserve Board Entity number (RSSD9001) for the HMDA filer as provided by the FFIEC.

 ### hmdacll